Anna Kendrick: Personal life

-In an interview with Terry Gross on NPR, Kendrick said she was raised Episcopalian, but as a child she was terrified of certain passages in the Old Testament.
-She stopped attending church at the age of fourteen.

 She began dating English filmmaker Edgar Wright in 2009, after they met while filming Scott Pilgrim vs. the World.
 They split up in March 2013.
 She began dating English cinematographer Ben Richardson in February 2014, after they met while filming Drinking Buddies.
-That relationship has since ended.

-Kendrick began dating actor Bill Hader in late 2020 or early 2021.
-By June 2022, they had ended their relationship.
+They split in 2020.
+She dated actor Bill Hader from 2020 to 2022.
+Kendrick is currently dating American comedian Alex Edelman.

 She has said that her experience in an emotionally abusive relationship inspired her performance in Alice, Darling.

-Kendrick's father, William King Kendrick, died on November 16, 2022 of end-stage liver cirrhosis.
-He was 75.
+In her 2016 memoir Scrappy Little Nobody, she wrote "Motherhood isn't for me."